dnsimple/erldns/README.md

 To enable opentelmetry tracing, you need to:

 1. Add [opentelemetry](https://github.com/open-telemetry/opentelemetry-erlang#including-in-release) as dependency of your application.
-2. Configure the opentelmetry client:
+2. Configure the opentelemetry client:

    Add the following configuration to the [erldns.config](erldns.config.example):